 Soil N2O flux rates ($f(N_2O)$) were obtained using five replicated opaque static flux chambers coupled with a gas chromatograph with an electron capture detector (GC-ECD) and operated according to a pre-defined schedule.
 A detailed description of the method can be found for example in Rosenkranz et al. (2006).
-The chambers were alternately closed and opened for 60 minutes, and each chamber was sampled every 15 minutes, resulting in 4 headspace air measurements per chamber closure time.
-The chamber dimensions were 50×50 cm2 and either 15 or 50 cm in height, depending on vegetation height.
-All flux chambers were deployed south of the mobile laboratory within the dashed square in Figure 1.
+The chambers were alternately closed and opened for 60 min, and each chamber was sampled every 15 min, resulting in four headspace air measurements per chamber closure time.
+The chamber dimensions were $50 \times 50 \text{ cm}^2$ and either 15 or 50 cm in height, depending on vegetation height.
+All flux chambers were deployed south of the mobile laboratory within the dashed square in Fig. 1.
 N2O fluxes were calculated from the concentration increase over time according to Rosenkranz et al. (2006), taking into account local air pressure and the chamber headspace temperature.